-Value Status Status Description 4 3 2 1 0 0 0 0 Good Indicates that Target has successfully completed the command.
-0 0 0 1 Check Condition Caused by any error, exception, or abnormal condition that causes sense data to be set.
-The REQUEST SENSE command should be issued following a CHECK CONDITION status to determine the nature of the condition.
-0 1 0 0 Busy The Target is busy.
+Value Status Description Description 5 4 3 2 1 0 0 0 0 0 Good Indicates that Target has successfully completed the command.
+0 0 0 0 1 Check Condition Caused by any error, exception, or abnormal condition that causes sense data to be set.
+The REQUEST SENSE command should be issued following a Check Condition status to determine the nature of the condition.
+0 0 1 0 0 Busy The Target is busy.
 This status is returned whenever a Target is unable to accept a command from an Initiator.
 The normal Initiator recovery action is to issue the command again at a later time.
-1 0 0 0 Intermediate/ Good This status is returned for every command in a series of linked commands (except the last GOOD command), unless an error, exception, or abnormal condition causes a CHECK CONDITION status to be set.
+0 1 0 0 0 Intermediate/ Good This status is returned for every command in a series of linked commands (except the last GOOD command), unless an error, exception, or abnormal condition causes a Check Condition status to be set.
 If this status is not returned, the chain of linked commands is broken; no further commands in the series will be requested.
-1 1 0 0 Reservation Conflict This status is returned whenever a SCSI device attempts to access a logical unit that is reserved to another SCSI device.
+0 1 1 0 0 Reservation Conflict This status is returned whenever a SCSI device attempts to access a logical unit that is reserved to another SCSI device.
+1 0 1 0 0 Queue Full This status is returned when a Simple Queue Tag, Ordered Queue Tag, or Head of Queue Tag message is received and the command queue is full.
+The I/O process is not placed in the command queue.